 Plywood is considered the premium option for cabinet boxes (other than solid wood used on the face frame).
 It's a strong material, and solid-core plywood employs several layers of wood plies or veneers oriented at varying angles for stability and rigidity.
 Virtually all cabinet makers offer plywood as their upgrade or top-line cabinet box material over particle board or MDF.

 Particle board is widely used to make cabinet boxes and other components.
-It's covered with a melamine, wood veneer or vinyl laminate layer.
-It has drawbacks, however, in that it's susceptible to damage from water and liquids.
+It's covered with a melamine, wood veneer, or vinyl laminate layer.
+Its drawback, however, is that it's susceptible to damage from water and liquids.
 Particle board also gives off formaldehyde vapors based on the constituents of the adhesives used to bond the wood particles.

-MDF is another engineered wood product made up from wood fibers pressed and bonded together.
+MDF is another engineered wood product made from wood fibers pressed and bonded together.
 Like particleboard, it's susceptible to water damage and it's also very heavy, adding to the overall weight that's suspended from the hanging rails on the back of the cabinet

 In general, a combination of plywood and solid wood is the highest quality option when it comes to cabinets.
-It’s both durable and easy to repair if the cabinets get a scratch or nick.
+It’s both durable and easy to repair if the cabinets get scratched or nicked.

 Look at the drawers

 Good drawers will have nice joinery and solid fastening systems.
 A cheap drawer is often stapled together.
 You may also notice a bit of sloppy glue and scratch marks from the manufacturer on cheap drawers.
 These are all signs of a kitchen cabinet that is not of high quality.

 Ask about the hardware

 A good drawer has roller slides, rollers and tracks, or ball-bearing extenders.
 Cheaper drawers open and close on a plastic runner system.

 The hinges on the cabinet doors should be adjustable in all directions.
 Make sure your hinges are also soft close hinges.
 This saves a ton of wear and tear on the cabinets, and spares you the headache of banging cabinets!